 Like much of the world, the Bahamas has had to put big development plans on the back burner as the country rides out the economic recession.
-The largest project, the Baha Mar overhaul of the Cable Beach strip, was supposed to be up and running by now, but is years behind schedule.
+The largest project, the Baha Mar overhaul of the Cable Beach strip, is finally underway, but is years behind schedule.
 Bahamians have used this situation as an opportunity to spruce up existing properties and improve an infrastructure that was starting to show signs of age and neglect.
 Once the tide turns and tourism picks back up, the Bahamas will be better than ever.

 …is many different destinations.
-The majority of the 5 million tourists who visit the Bahamas each year experience only Nassau, Paradise Island, or perhaps Grand Bahama.
+The majority of the 4 million tourists who visit the Bahamas each year experience only Nassau, Paradise Island, or perhaps Grand Bahama.
 But with more than 700 islands, there's so much more to see and do.
 Each island offers a different flavor and none of them have the hustle and bustle of big-city life experienced in the capital.
 The farther south you venture, the slower the pace.
 Locals have distinct looks, dialects, and surnames on each island.
-White Americans and British settled in the Abacos and north Eleuthera, and their strong accents—putting an h' where there isn't one and omitting one where there should be—help tell them apart from expats.
+White Americans and British settled in the Abacos and north Eleuthera, and their strong accents—putting an h where there isn't one and omitting one where there should be—help tell them apart from expats.
 Long Island is home to a large "conchy joe" population, white Bahamians who might have had a black great grandpa.
-Tell someone you're a Knowles and they'll want to know if you're a Long Island Knowles or an Eleuthera Knowles as they try to place you.
+Tell someone you're a Knowles and they'll want to know if you're a Long Island Knowles or an Eleuthera Knowles.

 …is getting spruced up.
-After 10 years of temporary tent quarters, the Nassau straw market's $11 million new home is finally underway.
+After 10 years of temporary tent quarters, the Nassau straw market's magnificent $11 million new home opened in 2011.
 Bay Street, once Nassau's Madison Avenue, is on the road to recovery after years of neglect.
 The Lynden Pindling International Airport is now a modern gateway that truly welcomes visitors.
-And following a number of false starts, the multibillion dollar Baha Mar transformation of the Cable Beach strip is still chugging along.
+And following a number of false starts, the multibillion-dollar Baha Mar transformation of the Cable Beach strip is well underway.
 As Nassau continues to develop, the Out Islands remain untouched, preserving the quaint nature that attracts adventure travelers each year.

 …is not part of the Caribbean.
 Even though the country gets lumped in with the Caribbean in glossy travel brochures and on cruise itineraries, it is not geographically a part of it.
 Rather than being situated in the Caribbean Sea, the islands of the Bahamas are in the Atlantic Ocean.
 In fact, more Bahamians have traveled to nearby South Florida than to the Caribbean.
 But from a cultural and political point of view, the Bahamas is aligned with the neighboring islands.
 The country is a full member of the Caribbean Community (CARICOM) and Bahamians will cheer on their Caribbean brothers and sisters in any sporting match.